Bidirectional Cross-Attention Fusion of High-Resolution RGB and Low-Resolution Hyperspectral Inputs for Multimodal Semantic Segmentation: Experimental Setup

 We also assess efficiency and complexity by reporting throughput (images/s) and GFLOPs.
 Measurements use synthetically generated inputs at the specified resolutions: RGB $256{\times}256{\times}3$, $512{\times}512{\times}3$, $1024{\times}1024{\times}3$, $2048{\times}2048{\times}3$ and HSI $256{\times}256{\times}S$ with $S \in \{224,225,230\}$ depending on spectral padding.
 Throughput is measured on a single NVIDIA GeForce RTX~4090 with cuDNN autotuning enabled, \texttt{model.eval()}, \texttt{torch.no\_grad()}, batch size $=1$, and FP16 (AMP) disabled (FP32 inference).
 For each of 20 runs, we perform 100 warm-up forward passes to stabilize kernels, followed by 1000 timed passes using CUDA events with explicit GPU synchronization.
 We report the median over runs.

 We measure GFLOPs with \texttt{fvcore} using matched dummy inputs for unimodal models.
-For fusion models, encoder GFLOPs are measured with \texttt{fvcore}, while cross-attention, decoder, and adapter layers are computed analytically from feature map dimensions, token dimensions as well as the the number of spectral groups $S$.
+For fusion models, encoder GFLOPs are measured with \texttt{fvcore}, while cross-attention, decoder, and adapter layers are computed analytically from feature map dimensions, token dimensions as well as the number of spectral slices $K$.